emard/ulx3s/README.md

 emulate [Amiga](https://github.com/emard/Minimig_ECS) retro
 computer and run its games, but can do much more.

-[Schematics](/doc/schematics.pdf) and PCB are done in open source KiCAD 5 PCB editor:
+[Schematics](/doc/schematics.pdf) and PCB started with KiCAD 4.
+After version v1.8 project switched to KiCAD 5 PCB editor:

     kicad ulx3s.pro